crystal-data/num.cr/doc/user/quickstart.rst

              [100, 121]]])

 Often, the elements of an tensor are originally unknown, but its size of known.
-Hence, Bottle offers many routines to create tensors with initial placeholder data.
+Hence, Num.cr offers many routines to create tensors with initial placeholder data.
 These minimize the number of tensors that need to grow to fit data, which is an expensive operation.